Brazil plans power-sector reform, eyes boosting privatizations

-SAO PAULO, July 5 The Brazilian government made public on Wednesday proposals for broad changes in power-sector regulations, including measures that would facilitate asset sales by state-controlled power holding firm Eletrobras .
+SAO PAULO, July 5 (Reuters) - The Brazilian government made public on Wednesday proposals for broad changes in power-sector regulations, including measures that would facilitate asset sales by state-controlled power holding firm Eletrobras .

 Brazil's Energy Ministry released the proposals as it opened a period of public consultations regarding the changes.